 This item is not currently reflected in any list of duties for technicians at LTB-STAV, STAV or DE&T levels.
 Clearly this is something that needs to be considered in any modification of position descriptions.
 This is appears to be something that is needed in schools for technicians to be providing this service at such a high level of occurrence.
 This question provided the same technical problems as Q10.

-12) Are you required to provide any of the following additional services outside the f) Other (please list).

-LTB-STAV laboratory technician role descriptions:
+12) Are you required to provide any of the following additional services outside the LTB-STAV laboratory technician role descriptions9: